Jorge Vergara: Chivas

 Vergara gained ownership of the football team C.D.
 Guadalajara (popularly known as Chivas) in 2002.
 Shortly after he took ownership in Mexico, while attending the 2004 U.S. Major League Soccer All-Star Game, he announced intentions to expand Chivas to MLS.

-Vergara and MLS inaugurated Chivas USA in 2004, and the team played its first official season in 2005 with Dignity Health Sports Park in the Los Angeles area as its home stadium.
+Vergara and MLS inaugurated Chivas USA in 2004, and the team played its first official season in 2005 with Home Depot Center in the Los Angeles area as its home stadium.
 Chivas USA was initially successful; in its first five seasons of operation, the team recorded four straight MLS playoff appearances.
 Both performance and attendance declined sharply after 2009.

 On 20 February 2014, Major League Soccer purchased Chivas USA from Vergara.
 They announced plans to sell to a buyer dedicated to keeping the club in Los Angeles, as well as a plan to rebrand the club.
 After being unable to find a buyer, the club folded following the 2014 season.
 A new club, Los Angeles FC, was founded in 2018, but with no connection to the former Chivas USA club.